Tottenham transfer news and rumours: January transfer window 2022

 Who have Tottenham been linked with?

-Tottenham have been put on red alert after AC Milan star Franck Kessie told the club he does not wish to extend his contract (Sunday Express, December 18).
+Tottenham hope to beat Manchester United and Liverpool to the signing of AC Milan midfielder Franck Kessie, who will be able to speak to suitors in January as an impending free agent (Daily Express, December 24); Tottenham have been put on red alert after Kessie told the club he does not wish to extend his contract (Sunday Express, December 18).

+Tottenham are reportedly keen on signing Barcelona centre-back Clement Lenglet in January (Daily Mail, December 22).

 Tottenham's managing director Fabio Paratici is casting an eye over Fiorentina's Serbian star Nikola Milenkovic, according to reports (Daily Express, December 17).